mobxjs/mobx/refguide/api.md

 One exception are general purposes components that are not specific for your app.
 As these probably don't depend on the actual state of your application.
 For that reason it doesn't make sense to add `reactiveComponent` to them (unless their own state is expressed using reactive data structures as well).

-The `reactiveComponent` function / decorator supports both components that are constructed using `React.createClass` or using ES6 classes that extend `React.Component`. `reactiveComponent` is also available as mixin: `mobservable.reactiveMixin`.
+The `reactiveComponent` function / decorator supports both components that are constructed using `React.createClass` or using ES6 classes that extend `React.Component`. `reactiveComponent` is also available as mixin: `mobx.reactiveMixin`.

 `reactiveComponent` also prevents re-renderings when the *props* of the component have only shallowly changed, which makes a lot of sense if the data passed into the component is reactive.
 This behavior is similar to [React PureRender mixin](https://facebook.github.io/react/docs/pure-render-mixin.html), except that *state* changes are still always processed.